vidjil/vidjil/doc/user.md

 ## The list of clones (left panel)

+When they were processed by **vidjil-algo**, clones are described with identifiers such as `TRGV3*01 2/ATC/6 J1*02` that describes the V(D)J recombination.
+Here the sequence was analyzed as the V gene `TRGV3*01`, with `2` nucleotides deleted at its end (3'), followed by a N region with the three nucleotides `ATC`, then followed by the J gene `TRGJ1*02`, with `6` nucleotides deleted at its start (5').

+  - You can adjust the way that these clone names are displayed through the menu options “settings > N regions in clone names” and “settings > alleles in clone names”.

   - You can assign other tags with colors to clones using the “★” button.
     The “filter” menu allows to further filter clones by tags.